-It’s a totally impractical proposition and will be the most expensive bike I own, hard to justify on any logical level as a ‘motorbike’, but this truly is so much more.
+It’s a totally impractical proposition and will be the most valuable bike I own, hard to justify on any logical level as a ‘motorbike’, but this truly is so much more.
 It’s not ‘just’ a ‘motorbike’ although it is that, and a fine one at that.
 It is not just ‘art, although it quite easily qualifies for this, it’s not just an ‘engineering masterpiece’ for it is also this too.
 It is the origin story of the greatest and arguably most influential motorcycle designer/engineer that has ever existed.
 A man that defined at least four decades of motorcycle creations.
 The genius behind Bimota, Cagiva, Ducati and MV Agusta’s finest models.

 I am a huge fan of Massimo Tamburini.
 It runs much deeper than this though, there’s an aura of energy that radiates from his machines, one that ignites the kindred soul within, an affinity for what he set out to achieve and an admiration for his engineering execution to meet those big visions that he dreamed for himself.
 I share this empathic bond with the great man when in the presence of his works.
 It’s about having an appreciation for his engineering prowess, always pushing the envelope and breaking with convention for nothing more pure or sincere than a love for the pursuit of excellence and beauty on a granular level.